Posted On Jan 27, 2021

 Obesity

-Your doctor will take down a detailed history of the signs and symptoms, family history and carry out a thorough physical examination during the first visit.
+Our expert nephrologist in Delhi will take down a detailed history of the signs and symptoms, and family history and carry out a thorough physical examination during the first visit.
 He will additionally request certain blood tests, urine tests and ultrasonography to detect any abnormality.
 A biopsy may be done to understand the cause of the kidney problem.

 The aim of overall management should be to manage signs and symptoms, treat complications and slow down the progression of the condition.
 Chronic kidney disease treatment is generally individualised as per the patient’s conditions and needs.
 Kidney disease treatment in Delhi may include medical management of hypertension, anaemia, swelling, improving bone strength and a kidney-friendly diet to minimize the kidneys’ workload.

 Patients with stage 5 CKD need regular dialysis or a renal transplant for survival.
-Consult the best kidney doctor in Delhi if you or your loved one is suffering from chronic kidney disease.
+Consult our best kidney doctor in Delhi if you or your loved one is suffering from chronic kidney disease.
+You can also book an appointment online.

 Estimated GFR or eGFR is used for staging CKD. eGFR is inversely proportional to CKD staging.